Commercial Building Types

 Owners usually get the best value from tenant improvement construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Permit, Procurement, And Interface Planning
+2. City Of Georgetown TI Permit Coordination, Finish Procurement, And MEP Interface Planning

-3. TI Execution And Finish Coordination
+3. TI Execution And Finish Coordination With Active Look-ahead Scheduling

-TI Execution And Finish Coordination is treated as a decision gate, not a box-checking exercise.
+TI Execution And Finish Coordination With Active Look-ahead Scheduling is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.